Positive Guidance

 -

-Subjecting a child to child abuse, neglect, mental injury, or any injurious treatment.
+Subjecting a child to abuse, neglect, mental injury, or any injurious treatment.

 -